A Framework for Using Value-Added in Regressions: Introduction

-If a researcher is interested in constructing confidence intervals using the OLS coefficients and doesn't wish to estimate a system by GMM, then corrected standard errors obtained from the GMM formula need to be calculated using the estimated parameters.\footnote{Another possibility is bootstrapping the estimation of the system.
-In practice this can be done without using GMM by bootstrapping the entire analysis starting with the estimation of value added.} I also show that in settings with random assignment of students to teachers, correct standard errors can be obtained by a 2SLS regression of earnings on current year value added while instrumenting the current year value added by other year value added.
+Fourth, I show that if a researcher is interested in constructing confidence intervals using the OLS coefficients and doesn't wish to estimate a system by GMM, then corrected standard errors obtained from the GMM formula need to be calculated using the estimated parameters.\footnote{Another possibility is bootstrapping the estimation of the system.
+In practice this can be done without using GMM by bootstrapping the entire analysis starting with the estimation of value added.} I also show that in settings with random assignment of students to teachers, correct standard errors can be obtained by a 2SLS regression of earnings on current year VA while instrumenting the current year's VA by other year's VAs.

-I then show that simply using the best linear predictor of value added as an explanatory variable fails to take advantage of overidentification.
+Fifth, I demonstrate that simply regressing the outcome on the best linear predictor of VA fails to take advantage of overidentification.
 I show that the previous system of moments is nested in a more general and overidentified system.
-Indeed, under the same assumptions required to use the best linear predictor of current year value added as an explanatory variable, we have that the raw value-added measures in years $s \neq t$ are valid instruments for year $t$.
+Indeed, under the same assumptions required to use the best linear predictor of current year VA as an explanatory variable, we have that the VA measures in years $s \neq t$ are valid instruments for year $t$'s VA.
 Then when we have more than two years of data, we have more than one valid instrument for the endogenous year $t$ measure.
-Here the system can be rewritten as follows: the first set of moments removes the effect of covariates from the test-scores, the second set of moments removes the effect of covariates from the outcome, the remaining moments make use of noisy measures of value added in years $s \neq t$ as instruments for the noisy measure of value added in year $t$.

-I use this to show that one can then obtain a more precise estimator of effect of value added on earnings using an optimal weighting matrix.
+I use this to show that one can then obtain a more precise estimator of the effect of VA on earnings using an optimal weighting matrix.
 Furthermore, in a constant effect framework, one can test the validity of the model using an overidentification test.
-In essence, this overidentified GMM framework is preferable to the exactly identified system and current practices of OLS with unadjusted standard errors, as it always leads to correct inference, and, in the presence of overidentification, to more precise estimators of value added's impacts on other outcomes.

-I then consider the construction of optimal instruments under the stronger assumption of random assignment of students to teachers, when researchers also choose to include covariates in their analysis.
-I find that if one is willing to make certain distributional assumptions, a 3SLS estimator using the best linear predictor can be optimal.
+Sixth, I consider the construction of optimal instruments under the stronger assumption of random assignment of students to teachers, when researchers also choose to include covariates in their analysis.
+I find that if one is willing to assume that the conditional mean of the current year's VA given other years' VA is linear and errors are homoskedastic, a 3SLS estimator using the best linear predictor can be optimal.